kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 We will review the details on when and how a full, private testnet can be useful in another article.
 :::

-This guide will walk you through how to build your very own fully functioning, private Ethereum testnet.
+This guide will walk you through how to build your very own fully functioning, private Ethereum testnet using [`eth-kurtosis`](https://github.com/kurtosis-tech/eth-kurtosis/tree/main).
 In fact, the artifact you’ll end up with at the end of this tutorial will be a special type of environment definition that works at any scale you desire, is completely reproducible for CI workflows, and is modular - meaning you can add or remove other services to your network as you wish.

 **What you will do:**

-1 Create a local Kurtosis package
+1. Create a local Kurtosis package template
-2 Define how your private Ethereum testnet should look like.
-This example will leverage the Lighthouse CL client and Geth EL client to build a single, full staking node over Docker.
+2. Within the template, define how your private Ethereum testnet should look like.
+This example will leverage the Lighthouse CL client and Geth EL client to build a single, full staking node over Docker with [`eth-kurtosis`](https://github.com/kurtosis-tech/eth-kurtosis/tree/main).
-3 Launch the private testnet locally over Docker
+3. Launch the private testnet locally over Docker
-4 Use hardhat to deploy a sample smart contract
-5 Push everything to Github as a new repository for others to use
+4. Push everything to Github as a new repository for others to use

 **What you will need beforehand to get started:**